-Increased pollution and water run-off leads to contamination of lakes and streams.
+Water run-off and increased contamination leads to pollution of lakes and streams.
 This can cause illness.
 Public waters should be periodically tested in order to protect public health and safety.
 The source of pollution needs to be found and the affected beaches need to be posted appropriately, and when cleaned up, posted as such.
-Cooperation between the Iowa Department of Natural Resources and local health and conservation entities needs to continue.
+Cooperation between the lowa Department of Natural Resources and local health and conservation entities needs to continue.
+To address this tremendous need, ISAC supports the funding of watershed management authorities in lowa.